pema99/obsidian-vault/Blogposts/Mipmap selection in entirely too much detail.md

 	return log2(rho);
 }
 ```
 This should be _somewhat_ intuitive - as the length of the derivatives increase, so should the mipmap level.
-We only really care about the worst case - the axis with largest magnitude - hence the `max()`.
+We only really care about the axis where the aliasing will be worst - the axis with largest magnitude - hence the `max()`.
 The `log2()` accounts for the fact that each increment in mipmap level corresponds to sampling a texture that is half the size.

-If you search around the web for how to calculate mipmap level manually, you would probably find a solution like this.
+If you search around the web for how to calculate mipmap level manually, you will probably find a solution like this.
 However, as we will soon see, this is not the full story.
 ## What does the hardware actually do?
 As I mentioned earlier, since `Texture2D.SampleGrad` is implemented in hardware, we can't look at the implementation directly.
 However, we _can_ use observations of its behavior to deduct what it is doing.
 To facilitate this, I will first need a texture with mipmaps that are clearly distinguishable from each other.
 Luckily, most graphics frameworks let you manually fill in the texture data for each mipmap - they don't _have_ to be blurry versions of the full-resolution texture.
 Since I'm using Unity for visualization, I wrote [a little script](https://gist.github.com/pema99/c706b38eb94b13a1680c8635c180b228) that produces a texture where each mipmap is a single, bright, clearly distinguishable color.
 The resulting texture looks like this:
 ![[J9MzgxLxZf.gif]]